SKIDDOW/MongoCrud/README.md

     public static string dbName = "StocX";
 }
 ```
-And then you can run CRUD operations,
+And then you can run CRUD operations, as below

 ```c#
 using MongoCrud;